-SUBJECT CODE : 16PMSWC1C THEORY MARKS 100 SEMESTER: III CREDITS: 3 TOTAL HOURS: 45
+SUBJECT CODE: 16PMSWC11C THEORY MARKS 100 SEMESTER: III CREDITS: 3 TOTAL HOURS: 45

-- 1. To enable the students to develop appropriate values, knowledge, skills and techniques for effective Social Work FIELD WORK in the field of Health. - 2.
+- 1. To enable the students to develop appropriate values, knowledge, skills and techniques for effective Social Work practice in the field of Health. - 2.
 To enable the students to understand the psycho-socio-cultural realities associated with patient care in the Hospital and Community setting. - 3.
 To acquire the knowledge with respect to the inter-disciplinary approach for persons with disease and disability.

-Medical Social Work: Definition and Objectives, Historical Development of Medical Social Work in he West and in India, Need for Medical Social Work in our Country, Current trends in Medical Social Work n India.
+Medical Social Work: Definition and Objectives, Historical Development of Medical Social Work in the West and in India, Need for Medical Social Work in our Country, Current trends in Medical Social Work in India.
 Difference between Medical Social Work and Medical Sociology.Definition and important concepts.
-Concept of patient as a person: Patient as a whole, Social Assessment of patient's family, Preparation of Social Case Work history(With examples from field work FIELD WORK), Patient's Rights and Medical Ethics, Psycho-Social Problems of patients and families during the process of treatment and hospitalization,
+Concept of patient as a person: Patient as a whole, Social Assessment of patient's family, Preparation of Social Case Work history(With examples from field work practice), Patient's Rights and Medical Ethics, Psycho-Social Problems of patients and families during the process of treatment and hospitalization,

-Organisation and Administration of Medical Social Work in a Hospital Setting- Role of the Medical Social Workers in the Department- Staff Developmental Programmes for Medical Social Workers-Application of various Social Work Methods in Hospital Setting- Specific skills required for Medical Social Work FIELD WORK.
+Organisation and Administration of Medical Social Work in a Hospital Setting- Role of the Medical Social Workers in the Department- Staff Developmental Programmes for Medical Social Workers-Application of various Social Work Methods in Hospital Setting- Specific skills required for Medical Social Work Practice.

-Concept of long term hospitalization: Impact of long term hospitalization on the patients and the families-Role and Functions of Medical Social Worker: Rural and Urban Community Settings, Promoting health needs and functions, Maternity and Children's Hospital, Cancer, Chronic Illness (Diabetes, Nephritises, Cardio-Vascular Disorders, HIV/ AIDS, Tuberculosis) Blood Bank, Organ Transplant Centers, Trauma Care Centers, Palliative are, Hospice settings, NGOs managing Health Services and Hospitals.
+Concept of long term hospitalization: Impact of long term hospitalization on the patients and the families- Role and Functions of Medical Social Worker: Rural and Urban Community Settings, Promoting health needs and functions, Maternity and Children's Hospital, Cancer, Chronic Illness (Diabetes, Nephritises, Cardio-Vascular Disorders, HIV/ AIDS, Tuberculosis) Blood Bank, Organ Transplant Centers, Trauma Care Centers, Palliative care, Hospice settings, NGOs managing Health Services and Hospitals.

-Concept of Disability: Causes, Management and Rehabilitation of Physical Disabilities-Rehabilitation: Definition, Objectives, Principles, Approaches and Models - Commmunity Based Rehabilitation - Multi Disciplinary approaches in Medical Social Work: Importance of Team Work and Case Conference.
+Concept of Disability: Causes, Management and Rehabilitation of Physical Disabilities-Rehabilitation: Definition, Objectives, Principles, Approaches and Models - Community Based Rehabiliation - Multi Disciplinary approaches in Medical Social Work: Importance of Team Work and Case Conference.

-Field work in the Medical Social Work FIELD WORKs- Role of the trainee- Importance of Recording and Supervision-Evaluating the current trends in the Field Work FIELD WORKs- Measures to strengthen Field Work FIELD WORK- Inter-Disciplinary Studied, Health Insurance, Medical Social Work Research.
+Field work in the Medical Social Work Practices- Role of the trainee- Importance of Recording and Supervision-Evaluating the current trends in the Field Work practices- Measures to strengthen Field Work practice- Inter-Disciplinary Studied, Health Insurance, Medical Social Work Research.